jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 is expected during 2024\.
 The EU Cyber Resilience Act promotes extended cybersecurity resilience
 Updated in December 2023, the European Cyber Resilience Act (CRA) is a horizontal legislation, covering all products with digital components (both hardware and software).159 The focal point for the CRA is consumers, safeguarding their usage of modern connected devices, from smart watches to vehicles.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 79
 The CRA covers the entire lifecycle of products, offering a framework for cybersecurity governing the planning, design, development, and maintenance of products.
 The CRA also requires manufacturers to report actively exploited vulnerabilities and incidents, and mitigate risks effectively through the support period of the product.160
 The CRA is expected to enter into force in May 2024, with manufacturers obligated to comply within 36 months.161
 Determining the scope of the CRA is critical for OEMs and other mobility stakeholders.
-The CRA specifically excludes products covered by the General Safety Regulation (EU) 20192144,162 which also includes R155\.
+The CRA specifically excludes products covered by the General Safety Regulation (EU) 2019/2144,162 which also includes R155\.
 Therefore, vehicles under categories M, N, and some in category O, will be governed by R155\.
-Other vehicles will be subject to the CRA.163As R155 expands its scope, it will also have a direct impact on the requirements to comply with the CRA.
+Other vehicles will be subject to the CRA.163 As R155 expands its scope, it will also have a direct impact on the requirements to comply with the CRA.
 ISO 15118 secures vehicle\-to\-grid communications
-ISO 15118 Road vehicles Vehicle to grid communication interface164 is the leading communications standard, covering also cybersecurity features and requirements and ensuring encrypted, secure communication between the electric vehicle (EV) and the electric vehicle supply equipment (EVSE).165 It applies to category M and N vehicles, but encourages other OEMs to also adopt its framework.
+ISO 15118 “Road vehicles – Vehicle to grid communication interface”164 is the leading communications standard, covering also cybersecurity features and requirements and ensuring encrypted, secure communication between the electric vehicle (EV) and the electric vehicle supply equipment (EVSE).165 It applies to category M and N vehicles, but encourages other OEMs to also adopt its framework.
 It also serves as the foundation for the high\-level communication protocol (HLC) for the Combined Charging System (CCS)